databricks/lilac/README.md

 Lilac is a tool for exploration, curation and quality control of datasets for training, fine-tuning and monitoring LLMs.

-Lilac is used by companies like Cohere, Databricks and Nous Research to visualize, quantify and improve the quality of pre-training and fine-tuning data.
+Lilac is used by companies like [Cohere](https://cohere.com/) and [Databricks](https://www.databricks.com/) to visualize, quantify and improve the quality of pre-training and fine-tuning data.

 Lilac runs **on-device** using open-source LLMs with a UI and Python API.

 ## Why use Lilac?

-- Explore your data interactively with real-time search, filter, clustering and annotation.
+- Explore your data interactively with LLM-powered search, filter, clustering and annotation.
+- Curate AI data, applying best practices like removing duplicates, PII and obscure content to reduce dataset size and lower training cost and time.
 - Inspect and collaborate with your team on a single, centralized dataset to improve data quality.
-- Apply best practices for data curation, like removing duplicates, PII and obscure content to reduce dataset size and lower training cost and time.
-- See how your data pipeline affects your data by diffing the changes.
+- Understand how data changes over time.

-Lilac can offload expensive computations to [Lilac Garden](#lilac-garden), our hosted platform for blazing fast dataset-level computations.
+Lilac can offload expensive computations to [Lilac Garden](https://www.lilacml.com/#Garden), our hosted platform for blazing fast dataset-level computations.

 <img alt="image" src="docs/_static/dataset/dataset_cluster_view.png">